HumanOsv/NICSall/README.md

 NICSall is written in Perl.
 The program has only been tested on Linux, so it can’t be guaranteed to run on other operating systems.

-This topic lists library and software that must be installed prior to installing NICSall.
+Library and software that must be installed prior to installing NICSall.

+-Install Perl environment.

 -Install CPAN modules (http://www.cpan.org/modules/INSTALL.html or https://egoleo.wordpress.com/2008/05/19/how-to-install-perl-modules-through-cpan-on-ubuntu-hardy-server/)